 With nearly 40 million residents, California has more people than any other US state or territory diagnosed with diabetes and the highest costs associated with the disease.
 Diabetes also is a major cause of health inequities in California – vulnerable populations experience higher burdens of illness and disability associated with diabetes.
 DREAMS-CDTR is committed to reducing the burden of diabetes-related health inequities through partnership with communities and through policy and practice innovation.

 People & Sites

-DREAMS-CDTR sites include a diverse group of research and clinical institutions serving people with and at risk for diabetes mellitus in the greater East Bay and Northern Central Valley region of northern California.
+DREAMS-CDTR sites include a diverse group of research and clinical institutions serving people with and at risk for diabetes mellitus in Northern California and the Central Valley.